pytorch/pytorch.github.io/_posts/2024-12-10-torchcodec.md

 2. Same as above, except the video is 120 seconds long.
 3. A [promotional video from NASA](https://download.pytorch.org/torchaudio/tutorial-assets/stream-api/NASAs_Most_Scientifically_Complex_Space_Observatory_Requires_Precision-MP4_small.mp4) that is 206 seconds long, 29.7 frames per second and 960x540.

 The [experimental script](https://github.com/pytorch/torchcodec/blob/b0de66677bac322e628f04ec90ddeeb0304c6abb/benchmarks/decoders/generate_readme_data.py) is in our repo.
-Our experiments run on a Linux system with an Intel processor that has 22 available cores and an Nvidia GPU.
+Our experiments run on a Linux system with an Intel processor that has 22 available cores and an NVIDIA GPU.
 For CPU decoding, all libraries were instructed to automatically determine the best number of threads to use.

 ![Benchmark chart](/assets/images/benchmark_readme_chart.png){:style="width:100%"}